Hati Yang Terpilih

-Hati Yang Terpilih is the first soundtrack album by Indonesian singer Rossa, released on August 20, 2000.
-This album was specifically created for the soap opera of the same title, which aired on RCTI.
-The album includes only one new song, "Hati Yang Terpilih," composed by Melly Goeslaw, while the remaining tracks are from Rossa's two previous albums, Nada-Nada Cinta (1996) and Tegar (1999).
+Hati Yang Terpilih is the first soundtrack album by Indonesian singer Rossa, released on 20 August 2000.
+The album was produced for the television series of the same name, which aired on RCTI.
+It contains one newly recorded song, “Hati Yang Terpilih,” written by Melly Goeslaw, while the remaining tracks were drawn from Rossa’s earlier studio albums Nada-Nada Cinta (1996) and Tegar (1999).

-The title track, "Hati Yang Terpilih", has also been used as background music for several soap operas, including Hati Yang Terpilih, produced by Multivision Plus, Cinta Suci, which premiered on September 17, 2018, and was produced by SinemArt, and Dia Yang Kau Pilih, which aired on October 16, 2023, as the second opening song starting from episode 8 on SCTV.
+The title track has been used as background music in several Indonesian television series, including Hati Yang Terpilih, produced by Multivision Plus; Cinta Suci, which premiered on 17 September 2018 and was produced by SinemArt; and Dia Yang Kau Pilih, which aired on SCTV from 16 October 2023, where it served as the second opening theme beginning with episode 8.